 Citizens Access is the online bank venture of Citizens Bank.
 Operating entirely online allows the new bank to offer some of the best CD rates in the industry.
-Each of the bank’s seven CD terms earn at great rates, all over 1%, meaning you’ll get to boost your savings no matter which account you open.
+Each of the bank’s five CD terms earns competitive rates, meaning you’ll get to boost your savings no matter which account you open.

 Just be aware of the high minimum deposit of $5,000.
 You’ll need to meet this amount to open a Citizens Access CD.
 If you choose to open more than one account, like when building a CD ladder, you’ll need this amount for each account you want to open.